 Child care provided by a relative to only related children and/or

 Child care provided to children from a single, unrelated family, for any length of time.

 Minnesota Statute 245A.02, subdivision 13 defines an “individual who is related” as a spouse, a parent, a natural or adopted child or stepchild, a stepparent, a stepbrother, a stepsister, a niece, a nephew, an adoptive parent, a grandparent, a sibling, an aunt, an uncle, or a legal guardian.
 If you don’t meet this definition, you must be licensed in order to continue providing child care.

 Under state law, operating without a license is a misdemeanor.

-If you are interested in becoming licensed and are a Blue Earth County resident, plan to attend one of our informational meetings to get started.
+If you are interested in becoming licensed and are a Blue Earth County resident, plan to attend one of our day care orientation meetings to get started.